UK inflation cools to lowest level in nearly three years

 This means that prices are still rising across the country, but at a much slower rate than in recent years when households and businesses were being squeezed during the peak of the cost-of-living crisis.

+However, April’s CPI figure came in above the 2.1% that economists had been predicting for the month, indicating a slower-than-expected return to the Bank’s 2% target level.

-Lower gas and electricity prices helped bring down the overall inflation figure in April.
+Lower gas and electricity prices helped bring down the overall inflation figure in April, with prices plunging by more than a quarter in the year to April, the largest fall on record.

 Food and drink price rises also slowed for the 13th month in a row to 2.9% in April, from 4% in March, and the lowest level since November 2021.